Israeli war crimes in the Gaza war: Surrendered Palestinians

 According to a witness interviewed by Al Jazeera, the corpses of 30 people were found on 31 January 2024 inside a schoolyard in northern Gaza, with the bodies reportedly blindfolded, and their legs and hands tied.
 The Council on American-Islamic Relations said the incident should be probed and added to South Africa's ICJ case against Israel.
 The Palestinian Ministry of Foreign Affairs called it a "violation of all relevant international norms and laws".
 The Canadian-Palestinian former peace negotiator Diana Buttu stated the incident was "clearly a war crime".
 In March 2024, a man in Zeitoun was deliberately run over by an Israeli tank while handcuffed, according to the Euro-Med Human Rights Monitor.

 Footage obtained by Al Jazeera English showed two men waving white flags being killed by Israeli forces, then buried by army bulldozers.
 The IDF confirmed the killing of the two men, stating they had been acting in a "suspicious manner" and didn't respond to warning shots; they said they buried them with bulldozers as they feared they were carrying explosives.
 The Palestine Red Crescent Society condemned Israel's actions as "extrajudicial killings".
 The Council on American-Islamic Relations called the killings a "heinous war crime".

+On 27 November 2025, footage captured by journalists in Jenin showed two men, 26-year-old Al-Muntasir Mahmoud Qassem Abdullah and 37-year-old Youssef Ali Youssef Asasa, shot to death after surrendering themselves to Israeli forces during a "counterterrorism" operation in the city.
+According to the Palestinian Islamic Jihad (PIJ), both men were fighters for its armed wing, Al-Quds Brigades.
+According to Palestinian journalist, Nour Odeh, the men "pulled their shirts up, showing that they were unarmed" before the Israeli military told them to return into the building that they were holed up in.
+The Palestinian Authority accused Israel of committing a "war crime" and described the killings as "brutal field executions".
+Husam Zomlot, the Palestinian ambassador to the United Kingdom, stated on X, labelled the incident as "summary executions" and said that it was a "war crime part of a pattern across the occupied territory".